divineisking/printf/README.md

-handle the field width for non-custom conversion specifiers
+handle the 0 flag character for non-custom conversion specifiers